Skip to main content

 FAQ

-Why should I allow the extension to read my information?
+Why should I allow the extension to read/change my information?

 An permission requiring alert

-This extension needs your permission to observe the page navigation to redirect to wherever you want to jump, and Safari displays this alert when the extension requests the related permissions.
+This extension needs your permission to observe the page navigation to redirect to wherever you want to jump, and your browser displays this when the extension requests the related permissions.
 Therefore, if you don’t allow it, this extension can't work.

 Why does this extension require a new permission?